 About Aberdare National Park

-Rising as a cool, mist-cloaked volcanic range along the eastern wall of the Rift Valley, the Aberdare offer a striking contrast to Kenya’s open savannahs.
+Rising as a cool, mist-cloaked volcanic range along the eastern wall of the Rift Valley, the Aberdare offers a striking contrast to Kenya’s open savannahs.
 This mountainous park is defined by thick tropical forests, high peaks, deep ravines, icy streams, and cascading waterfalls, creating some of the country’s most dramatic scenery.

 Steeped in history as the place where Princess Elizabeth learned she had become Queen at Treetops Lodge, the Aberdare National Park is also a haven for wildlife, with elephants and buffalo emerging from the dense forests.
 Game drives, scenic treks, and breathtaking viewpoints make the Aberdare a truly unique highland safari experience.